Pabloo22/job_shop_lib/README.md

 ft06 = load_benchmark_instance("ft06")
 ```

-The module `benchmarks` functions to load the instances from the file and return them as `JobShopInstance` objects without having to download them
+The module `benchmarks` contains functions to load the instances from the file and return them as `JobShopInstance` objects without having to download them
 manually.
 The instances are stored in [benchmark_instances.json](job_shop_lib/benchmarks/benchmark_instances.json).

 The contributions to this benchmark dataset are as follows: